subzerocloud/showcase/flyio-postgresql/README.md

     ```

 ## Deploying to Fly.io

-- Create the app on Fly.io
+1. Create the app on Fly.io without deploying (we don't have a database yet)
     ```bash
-    flyctl launch --no-deploy
+    fly launch --no-deploy
     ```

-- Create a new database
+2. Create a new database app (in fly, the database is just another app)
     ```bash
-    flyctl postgres create
+    fly postgres create
     ```

-- Attach the database to the app
+3. Attach the database to our app.
+Notice the `<app-name>` (our app) and `<db-app-name>` (the database app) parameters.
+Those are the names you chose when you created the apps on step 1 and 2.
+This step will create a new database in PostgreSQL (that is running in as the `<db-app-name>`) and the name of the database will be the same as the `<app-name>`.
     ```bash
-    flyctl postgres attach --app <app-name> <postgres-app-name>
+    fly postgres attach --app <app-name> <db-app-name>
     ```
-- Proxy the db so that we can access it locally
+4. We can not directly connect to the new database (firewall) so we need to use the prxy command from fly.
+Open another terminal and run the command.
     ```bash
-    flyctl proxy 5432 -a <postgres-app-name>
+    fly proxy 5432 -a <db-app-name>
     ```

-- Populate the database
+5. Return to the original terminal and run the command to populate the database.
+Notice the `<app-name>` part in the connection string.
+That is the name you chose when you created the app on step 1.
+When asked for the password, use the password that was generated on step 2.
+Takea break, this will take a while.
     ```bash
-    psql postgres://postgres@localhost:<app-name> -f northwindtraders-postgres.sql
+    psql postgres://postgres@localhost/<app-name> -f northwindtraders-postgres.sql
     ```

-- Deploy the app
+6. No that we have our database ready, we can deploy the app
     ```bash
-    flyctl deploy
+    fly deploy
     ```

 ## Credits